LTMeyer/ltmeyer.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am researcher and software engineer interested in accelerating science with AI and HPC.
+I am researcher and software engineer currently working for [Polymathic AI](https://polymathic-ai.org/) to accelerate science with AI and HPC.

 I completed my PhD in computer science and applied mathematics at Université Grenoble Alpes in partnership with INRIA and EDF.
 My research, under the supervision of [Bruno Raffin](https://team.inria.fr/datamove/team-members/bruno-raffin/), focused on _training deep learning models for numerical simulation at scale_.